-- If a threat is detected in a complex object (archive, email message, etc.), the selected action is applied to the container as a whole (and not to only the infected object). - The Cure action can be applied not to all threat types.
+- If a threat is detected in a complex object (archive, email message, and so on), the selected action is applied to the container as a whole (and not to only the infected object). - The Cure action can not be applied to certain threat types.